 Download a free California-specific guide written for probate executors and administrators.
-Learn the most common probate mistakes and how to avoid delays, disputes, and unnecessary liability.
+Learn the most common probate mistakes and how to avoid them—and the problems they create .

 Free California Probate Guide for Executors and Administrators

-Being named executor (or court-appointed administrator) is not just an honor.
-In California, probate is a court-supervised legal process with required notices, deadlines, and strict rules about what you can do and when.
-Many well-intentioned personal representatives make avoidable mistakes that lead to delays, conflict, and potential personal liability.
+Being named executor (or court-appointed administrator) is not just an honor, it's a big obligation.
+In California, probate is a court-supervised legal process with required notices, deadlines, and strict rules about what you can— and should— do and when.
+Many well-intentioned executors make avoidable mistakes that lead to delays, conflict, and potential personal liability.

 Why Executors Make Costly Probate Mistakes

-Probate is not “just paperwork.”
+Probate is not “just some simple paperwork.”
 The court and judge oversee the sequence of steps.
-Acting too soon, failing to give required notices, mishandling creditor issues, or making real estate decisions without proper authority can create serious complications.
+Acting too soon, failing to give required notices, mishandling creditor issues, or making real estate decisions without proper authority — and much more — can create serious complications.
+Most people who serve as executor have never done it before and have no idea of the "hidden traps" awaiting them.

 Who This Probate Guide Is For